alextangnt/alextangnt.github.io/documentation/dialomic/dialomic.md

 ![New UI.
 Includes restart button and a file import](ui.png)

 This next step is about how I want to present my tool to the user.
-After some research and consultation from Codex, it turns out I can't compile Twine's .twee native files into Sugarcube HTML files in the browser, because [Tweego](https://www.motoslave.net/tweego/) is a CLI.
+After some research and consultation from an LLM, it turns out I can't compile Twine's .twee native files into Sugarcube HTML files in the browser, because [Tweego](https://www.motoslave.net/tweego/) is a CLI.
 This just means that the user has to import an already compiled .html file from the app, which is just an additional step.

 ![Imported file working!](imported.png)

 Nonetheless, I added a UI bar at the top of Dialomic for users to import their own .html stories to run instead of my default tutorialish file!

-Finally, I published the file on Github pages here: https://alextangnt.github.io/dialomic/
+Finally, with Codex's help setting up a GitHub workflow and a Vite server to start scripts, I published the file on GitHub pages here: https://alextangnt.github.io/dialomic/

 ## NEXT STEPS